Skip to content

 (iv) to examine the Register of Mortgages and Charges if the borrower is a company.(BCom Verification of Liabilities Notes Study Material)

 (v) Security of Goods.
 The loan may be advanced against the security of goods.
-Such goods may be kept in the godown with a godown-keeper.
-The auditor should examine the godown-keeper’s receipt.
+Such goods may be kept in the godown with a godown keeper.
+The auditor should examine the godown keeper’s receipt.
 If the goods are at docks or in a bonded warehouse, the dock warrant or the warehouse receipt should be examined.
-In the absence of the dock warrant or the warehouse receipt (if not issued), he should examine the delivery note issued in favour of the client.
+In the absence of the dock warrant or the warehouse receipt (if not issued), he should examine the delivery note issued in favor of the client.
 He should ensure that the warehouse rent has been paid by the borrower.
 If not, the amount has to be added to the loan.
+(BCom 3rd Year Verification of Liabilities Notes Study Material)

-The auditor should examine the Railway Receipt of the bills of Lading along with the Letter of Hypothecation, Invoices and Insurance Policy as the case may be, which have been endorsed in the name of the client.
+The auditor should examine the Railway Receipt of the bills of Lading along with the Letter of Hypothecation, Invoices, and Insurance Policy as the case may be, which have been endorsed in the name of the client.

 The value of the security may vary according to the market conditions.
 For this, he should examine the market quotations.
-To verify the quantity of goods, the Inspector’s Report should be inspected.
-He should see that the goods are not of perishable nature.(BCom Verification of Liabilities Notes Study Material)
+To verify the number of goods, the Inspector’s Report should be inspected.
+He should see that the goods are not of perishable nature.

 (3) Loans to Employees.
 Applications for loans are received by employers from their employees.
-Such applications are granted on some specific terms and conditions and they are considered to be as an agreement in the absence of a separate loan agreement.
+Such applications are granted on some specific terms and conditions and they are considered to be an agreement in the absence of a separate loan agreement.
 Such agreements contain terms and conditions for repayment of loans and the interest payable thereon.
 Normally. such loans to employees are granted against the provident fund accounts as securities.
+(BCom 3rd Year Verification of Liabilities Notes Study Material)

 Auditor’s Duty

-(1) The auditor should examine the terms and conditions of the loan given in the loan agreements.(BCom Verification of Liabilities Notes Study Material)
+(1) The auditor should examine the terms and conditions of the loan given in the loan agreements.

-(2) He should see the conditions in respect of repayment of loans and the interest payable.
-Such an interest may be payable at a low rate or there may be no interest at all.(BCom Verification of Liabilities Notes Study Material)
+(2) He should see the conditions in respect of the repayment of loans and the interest payable.
+Such an interest may be payable at a low rate or there may be no interest at all.
+(BCom 3rd Year Verification of Liabilities Notes Study Material)

-(4) He should arrange to get the confirmation from the employees in regard to their indebtedness at the end of each year.
+(4) He should arrange to get confirmation from the employees in regard to their indebtedness at the end of each year.

 (5) He should see that proper steps are taken by the organization if recovery of loans is doubtful in some cases.